 People are often confused about the difference between counselling and psychotherapy.
 One of the main differences is that counselling is usually short-term (6 or 12 sessions) while psychotherapy is longer term and often open-ended.
 Counselling involves exploring one or a few life issues that are currently affecting your life or something specific that troubles you and affects your present way of being.

 Both counselling and psychotherapy offer a safe, confidential and non-judgemental environment where you can explore your feelings, difficulties and distress or perhaps your dissatisfaction with life, or loss of a sense of direction and purpose.
 Sometimes in the exploration of these areas, one uncovers deeper seated issues that may need to be looked at before the presenting issue may be understood or resolved.
 In this case the counselling would turn into psychotherapy – as the “bigger picture” would be explored – not just a specific problem.

 People might seek help from a counsellor or psychotherapist for many different reasons, such as

 - they are suffering from stress related illnesses, anxiety, trauma and mood disorders

 - they want to explore their relationship problems

 - they are experiencing loss of meaning or direction in life

 - they want to re-vision (review) their life and explore their life choices

-- they just need some ‘time-out’ – time and space just for themselves where they can talk about their feelings and thoughts and make sense of their experiences
+- they just need some ‘time-out’ – time and space just for themselves where they can talk and explore their feelings and thoughts and make sense of their experiences